Return to Listing

 10. What are the school’s safety and security policies?

 It is more than okay to dig in further with this area.
-Ask follow-up questions, and make sure that you feel totally comfortable with their responses.
+Ask follow-up questions, and ensure you feel totally comfortable with their responses.
 Schools should welcome this and help you feel at ease with sending your child there every day.

 The Bottom Line: Embrace School Open Houses